DanG115/Bing2YT/README.md

 ## 🧙‍♂️ How It Works

-1. **Stumble Into Bing Videos**: We know, it happens.
+1. **Stumble Into Bing Videos**: I know, it happens.
 2. **Click on a YouTube Link**: Bing tries to keep you in its weird little playground.
-3. **BOOM!** You’re teleported to YouTube faster than a toddler spotting candy in a store.
+3. **BOOM!** You’re teleported to YouTube faster than a toddler spotting sweets in a store.

 ---